Physics-50/Module-3/docs/week1.md

 **Part 2: Post-lab analysis**
 For part 2 our usual rules apply:
-**Reminder:** Please prepare your assignment in a separate document, enter all entries in a single sitting without using the "save" button and then make use of the "submit" button to submit your work.
+**Reminder:** Please prepare your assignment in a separate document, enter all entries in a single sitting without using the "save" button, and then make use of the "submit" button to submit your work.
 You may not resubmit your work once it has been submitted (and saving in Gradescope is equivalent to submitting).

 For this week’s checkpoint, part 2, you will be asked to report: